 “But we are supposed to get some next week, so maybe we’ll be all right.
 I have to get back.”
 He grinned at them, and teased, “don’t forget to come to work tomorrow, Kelly.
 You’re so excited, you might forget.”

 “I won’t,” she said.
 Tomorrow was Saturday so she’d be at the stables for a good part of the day.
 “I need the money for a couple more presents.
-Plus we don’t have any yellow paint for the bells.”
+Plus we need to buy yellow paint for the bells.”

 The work went on.
 A couple of hours here, an afternoon there.
 Their friend, Jack came over and was introduced.
 After that, he spent a good deal of time keeping Mr. Carter company.
 In between he went out to “help” the kids.
 With what he didn’t say, for they hadn’t let on that they had finished cleaning out the barn—and fortunately, the Carters hadn’t asked.

 By December 23rd, they had the sleigh sanded and painted red, and were working on the inside.